-Did you find choosing paint color so confusing that you defaulted to white?
+Was choosing paint color last time so confusing that you defaulted to Landlord White?

-When it comes to home design, as well as maintenance, it’s a given that a fresh coat of paint does wonders to give a new lease on looks in the most cost effective way possible.
+We all know painting the walls is a great solution for a tired looking room.
+A fresh coat does wonders to give a new lease on looks in the most cost effective way possible.
 In addition, the right paint color can raise your spirits considerably every time you walk through your front door.

-Still we hesitate to repaint our rooms, in spite of the “Every day living soot” that has obscured the original color.
+Even though, “Every day living soot” has obscured the original color…

 Watch Your Tone.
-Just as inspiration, maybe the color of your favorite shirt will work after all.
+As inspiration though, maybe the color of your favorite shirt will work after all.
 Just remember that while the small scale of a shirt allows for a bright, wild and crazy color, the same color on your eight foot-by-whatever long walls could eventually give you a headache.

 Natural Selection: Nature’s colors are perfect.
 If the Hearth and Home Gods have blessed your space with lots of big windows with views of trees and other greenery, your rooms can become one with the great outdoors.
 Try selecting colors that match those found just outside your window.
 A full-scale paint color fan deck is invaluable and well worth the investment.
 Discover the perfect leaf greens, bark browns and a plethora of stone tones and shades of the good earth itself.

 Are deep, dark and/or bold colors an idea you have always wanted to try?
 Go for it, but overload is easy.
 Be sure to limit the rest of the color selections to varying tones of that color, maybe one other color for accent and the rest a good mix of light, medium and dark neutrals in your furnishings for that room.
 It’s also a good idea to carry that bold wall color on smaller objects like pillows, or picked up in a fabric pattern so that the color choice relates as a whole.